simonpj/www.peytonjones.org/_documentation/Add-New-Page.md

 ## Update the Front Matter

 Within the file, there will be many comments to help with the process, but you will need to update the front matter to reflect on the contents of your page.
-On this type of page, you will need to make changes to the following front matter: <which front matter you will have to update>.
-You can find more information about how to make these changes in [Change-Front-Matter.md](LINK).
+On this type of page, you will need to make changes to the following front matter: title and permalink.
+You can find more information about how to make these changes in the [Front Matter documentation (Change-Front-Matter.md)](https://github.com/christinamayr/SPJ-Test-Bed/blob/gh-pages/_documentation/Change-Front-Matter.md).

 ## Update the Page

 After you have completed the necessary changes to the front matter, begin adding the page content to the file.
 This may mean copying & pasting content from another web page or document, or drafting it right in the Markdown file.
-There will be comments in the template to assist with formatting, but here is another resource for formatting in Markdown.
+There will be comments in the template to assist with formatting, but [here is another resource for Markdown syntax & formatting](https://www.markdownguide.org/basic-syntax/).

 Once you have completed adding the page content, **commit** the file.
 You may commit the file directly to your website (gh-pages) branch, or you can create a branch to complete a pull request and merge.
 For your page to display on the front end, the changes must be merged on the website branch.